mendax1234/6940Swerve-docs/docs/source/docs/software-info-old/other-miscs/index.rst

 a.
 Program these electronics on the robot.
 b.
 Diagnose problematic devices & replace them.
 c.
 Fix broken wires & connections.
 Please, do this simple thing.
-We didn’t until we were forced to.
+We didn't until we were forced to.
 That was a huge mistake .
 The day before our first competition in 2020, one of our motor controllers died.
 We spent at least 10 hours chasing the problem.
-We didn’t start down the right path until we knew exactly what the CAN network looked like.
+We didn't start down the right path until we knew exactly what the CAN network looked like.
 Seriously, this helps make debugging significantly faster!
-Don’t let your entire electronics board falling out of your robot stop you from making it to your next match.
-We didn’t; at least, not in 2020.
+Don't let your entire electronics board falling out of your robot stop you from making it to your next match.
+We didn't; at least, not in 2020.

 Know Your Electronics